mattrips/scratchPad/ProtocolConformance 200703.md

 [^2]: What about tuples and [SE-0283](https://github.com/apple/swift-evolution/blob/master/proposals/0283-tuples-are-equatable-comparable-hashable.md)?

 ## 1.1 Creation of a Conformance
-A **protocol conformance** is the set of witnesses for each requirement
+A **protocol conformance** is the set of witnesses used by a concrete type to satisfy the requirements of a protocol.

 A named concrete type is declared to conform to a protocol in one of two ways.
 A non-generic concrete type is directly declared to conform to a protocol.
 A concretization of a generic type is implicitly declared to conform to a protocol based on the pattern established by the generic type's declaration and extensions.